bryanster/FortigateJS/README.md

     createVlan(off)

 the same can be done by using createZone() with the respected payload

+## Note:
+please note that this library is created without access to a API documentation.
+if you have any improvements let me know!